geekrelief/gdnim/README.md

   By default running `./build` will build any components that have changed.
 If you supply an argument with no task name: `./build my_comp` the argument is assumed to be a component.

 ## Implementation details ##
 Watcher monitors the `app/_dlls` folder for updates and coordinates the reload process with the components.
 The components use the hot module save and load macros to persist data with Watcher.

+**NOTE** Below details how to hot reloading works when using the `gdobj` macro.
+Using the `gdnim` macro reduces the boilerplate for the setup, and does all this stuff for you.
+See the `gdobj` branch `components` for samples.

 To set up a component for reloading, the component needs to:
  - call `hot.register` which registers the component name with the Watcher node.
 Typically, done when or after `enter_tree()` runs, so the component can find the Watcher.
 If you run `./build gencomp`, the template generated nim file will include register for you.